DataShaka/Documentation/principles.md

 The key routes discussed in the document fall under two broad categories :

 1. **[Discovery](routes/discovery.md)**
-    a.
-What possible values of T, C, S and V exist within stored data.
-    b.
-What values of T, C, S and V are connected and create *sets*.

 2. **[Data Retrieval](routes/retrieve.md)**
-    a.
-Goal orientated queries for data.
-    b.
-Basic operations on the queried set
-        (i) These operations only affect the queried data not the stored set.
-    c.
-Streamed data (TBC)

 ###<a id="basics">Basics</a>
 All routes are available under the base sub-domain https://api.datashaka.com/